-Eat and enjoy these tasty vegetables and herbs from your kitchen garden.
+Eat and enjoy these tasty vegetables and herbs from your garden.

 Homegrown vegetables and herbs bring fresh flavors to summertime meals.
-Got a late start on your garden this year?
-Many of the following easy-to-grow varieties can be sown throughout the growing season.
+Growing vegetables might seem like a lot of work if you got a late start on your garden this year, but many of the following easy-to-grow varieties can be sown after the last spring frost and thrive throughout the growing season.
 You can enjoy these herbs and vegetables freshly picked from the garden or cook them up using some of our recipes.
-Either way you know you'll be getting an abundance of nutrients to keep you happy and healthy.
+Either way, you know you'll be getting an abundance of nutrients to keep you happy and healthy.